renatosuero/vimschool/content/basics/navigatingext.md

 +++
 title = "Navigating Extended"
-date =  2017-10-30T10:09:28-04:00
+date =  2018-02-03T10:32:00-00:00
 weight = 7
 +++
-We have a lot of possibilities/keys to move into the files without need to use mouse.
+We have a lot of possibilities/keys to move into the files without we need to use mouse.
 Because these keys and combinations that we don't leave our hands from keyboard.
 We'll divide it in some parts, just to facilitate the structure.

 ##Screen or File